awsdocs/amazon-route53-docs/doc_source/white-label-name-servers.md

           192.0.2.117
 ```

-## Step 5: Create resource record sets for white label name servers<a name="white-label-name-servers-create-white-label-resource-record-sets"></a>
+## Step 5: Create records for white label name servers<a name="white-label-name-servers-create-white-label-resource-record-sets"></a>

-In the hosted zone that has the same name \(such as example\.com\) as the domain name of the white label name servers \(such as ns1\.example\.com\), create eight resource record sets:
+In the hosted zone that has the same name \(such as example\.com\) as the domain name of the white label name servers \(such as ns1\.example\.com\), create eight records:

 + One A record for each white label name server